kravitsjacob/multiobjective-hyperparameter/index.md

 This example will use the Scikit-Learn [(Pedregosa et al. 2011)](https://scikit-learn.org/stable/), NumPy [(Harris et al. 2020)](https://numpy.org/), Pandas [(The pandas development team 2020)](https://pandas.pydata.org/), and Pymoo [(Blank and Deb 2020)](https://pymoo.org/) libraries for the actual analysis.
 We will use the HiPlot [(Haziza, Rapin, and Synnaeve 2020)](https://ai.facebook.com/blog/hiplot-high-dimensional-interactive-plots-made-easy/) packages to do some interactive visualization.
 Install them in your current environment if you haven't already done so.
 If you want to go the Github route, [here is the repository]( https://github.com/kravitsjacob/multiobjective-hyperparameter) which contains the script as well as goodies needed to run the code I will provide!
 Specifically, that repository has a Dockerfile and virtual environment dependencies.
 I recommend using one of those two options to ensure consistent results with the blog post (I have also included instructions for those not familiar with either method).
 However, the code should run in any environment with Python 3 and all the proper dependencies installed.

-Once you have everything installed you should be able to import everything as such.
-We also create some naming variables which we will leave in the global scope.
+Once you have everything installed you should be able to import everything as such:

 ```markdown
 import numpy as np